Getting closer to retirement means getting closer to doing the things you love.

 Debbie is 62 years old and works as an administration assistant.
 She earns $60,000 a year and has $180,000 in super.
 Debbie had planned to retire at 65 but now wants to cut back on work to care for her new grandchild.

 After meeting with a financial adviser, Debbie decides to transfer most of her super into an Income account.
 She can then top up her salary with payments from her Income account and reduce her overall taxable income.

-1. No tax is payable on investment earnings and as Debbie is over 60, there is also no tax payable on income from her Income account.
+1. Tax is payable at 15% on investment earnings.
+There is no tax payable on income from her Income account.

 3. The lower income tax offset has been applied to income tax payable for both strategies.